adamlofts/elasticsearch-river-sofa/README.md

 Installation
 ------------

-FIXME

-In order to install the plugin, simply run: `bin/plugin -install elasticsearch/elasticsearch-river-couchdb/1.0.0`.
+In order to install the plugin, simply run: `bin/plugin -install adamlofts/elasticsearch-river-sofa/0.0.3`.

 Configuration
 -------------